 Tamshing Lhakhang: The temple was built in 1501 by the Terton Pema Lingpa (treasure discoverer) who discovers the religious treasure from Member Tso (burning lake).
 He was also a great architecture and built the temple personally.
 The monastery has very interesting statues and the paintings of his work.

-Jakar Dzong: Ja means a bird and kar means white.
-While Choeje Minjur Tempa the first Trongsa Governor was wondering where to built a fortress for the administration in Bumthang region, he found a folk of white birds at the site of the present dzong, which was taken the sign of auspicious and built the fort in 1646 and named Jakar dzong, white bird fortress, It now serves as the administration body and the state monastery for the Bumthang valley.
-In Bumthang, one can make excursion to Ura and Shingkhar for picnic trip with visit to the Ura and Shingkhar villages.
-There is Ugencholing dzong, transformed into museum, in the Tang valley but you have to hike for an hour to the dzong.
-For the hiking trip, one can hike to Tharpaling villages on the hill top, Kuenzang drak monastery on the rocky cliff, Thodrak monastery in the chokor valley, Nimalung Monastery in Chummey valley.
+Jakar Dzong: Ja means a bird and Kar means white.
+While Choeje Minjur Tempa the first Trongsa Governor was wondering where to built a fortress for the administration in Bumthang region, he found a folk of white birds at the site of the present dzong, which was taken the sign of auspicious and built the fort in 1646 and named Jakar dzong, white bird fortress, It now serves as the administrative body and the state monastery for the Bumthang valley.
+In Bumthang, one can make an excursion to Ura and Shingkhar for a picnic trip with a visit to the Ura and Shingkhar villages.
+There is Ugencholing dzong, transformed into a museum, in the Tang valley but you have to hike for an hour to the dzong.
+For the hiking trip, one can hike to Tharpaling villages on the hilltop, Kuenzang Drak monastery on the rocky cliff, Thodrak monastery in the chokor valley, Nimalung Monastery in Chummy valley.

-MONGAR is the region in the east and the newly established Mongar town in 1930s with administration and the monastery for the Mongar region.
+MONGAR is the region in the east and the newly established Mongar town in the 1930s with administration and the monastery for the Mongar region.
 The dzong is built in traditional form without the drawing and single nails.
-Originally the Mongar's administration and monastery was in Lemithang called Shongar Dzong which was destroyed by fire.
+Originally the Mongar's administration and the monastery were in Lemithang called Shongar Dzong which was destroyed by fire.
 The government moved on the hill to escape the hit of the summer from Shongar leaving in ruin.
-The Mongar region is idle place for the birders.
+The Mongar region is an idle place for birders.

 RADI Village: there is very interesting to hike village to village.
-Tsangkhar is one of the beautiful and unique village in Radi, women here are weavers who specialize in fabrics made from bura (raw silk) and its fun to walk from house to house to see the results.
-This village peoples are friendly and helpful, they will arrange some traditional Bhutanese picnic lunch for you.
+Tsangkhar is one of the beautiful and unique villages in Radi, women here are weavers who specialize in fabrics made from bura (raw silk) and its fun to walk from house to house to see the results.
+These village peoples are friendly and helpful, they will arrange some traditional Bhutanese picnic lunch for you.

-MERAK & SAKTENG: Here are inhabited by semi nomadic tribe-men called Brokpa.
-They mostly depend on yak; every house hold family will have minimum 100 yaks.
+MERAK & SAKTENG: Here are inhabited by semi-nomadic tribe-men called Brokpa.
+They mostly depend on yak; every household family will have minimum of 100 yaks.
 They made butter and cheese from yak milk.
 Brokpa man often comes into Phongme village and Trashigang to trade.
 You can recognize them by their sheepskin and yak-hair clothing and unusual yak- hair hates called shamo, which have hanging spider-like legs that act as rainspouts.

-Previously a drungkhag (subdistict) of Trashigang, Trashi Yangtse became a fully fledged Dzongkhag (district) in 1993.
-It borders the Indian state of Arunachal Pradesh, and there is some cross- broder trade.
+Previously a drungkhag (subdistrict) of Trashigang, Trashi Yangtse became a fully-fledged Dzongkhag (district) in 1993.
+It borders the Indian state of Arunachal Pradesh, and there is some cross- border trade.
 The old trade route between east and west Bhutan used to go through Trashi Yangtse, over the mountains to Lhuenthe and then over Rodang La (4200m) to Bumthang.